Chemistry Bridge Program

 ACS Bridge Project

-The American Chemical Society Bridge Project (ACS-BP) assists URM students with getting into and succeeding in graduate school.
+The American Chemical Society Bridge Project (ACS-BP) assists students with getting into and succeeding in graduate school, with a focus on students from historically marginalized groups.
 Students, who have not applied to graduate school or have applied but were unsuccessful, or would benefit from additional coursework and research experience, are eligible to apply.
 Applications will be circulated to select chemical science departments that have committed to partnering with the ACS Bridge Program, at no cost to the students.

 Please visit the ACS Bridge Project Student Page to learn more about the program and to apply.
-Applications for the 2022-2023 program closed on March 31, but you can still inquire with us directly (see below).
+Applications for the 2025 cycle are open.
+Applications are due Mar.
+18. Interviews begin Apr.
+14. Applicants will be notified by May 29.

 Department of Chemistry & Biochemistry and the Chemistry Graduate Program